The Lure of Wine Making

 Sally goes on to say, “I love being involved in agriculture even more than I expected.
 I have developed a huge respect for farmers and the risky lives they lead.
 Viticulture is a delicate enterprise, but a corn farmer can just as easily be wiped out for a season by drought as we can by late frosts.
 What makes viticulture different is that it is highly labor intensive.
 Each vine requires several minutes of attention a year, where mechanically planted and harvested corn needs as little as one hour a year of labor per acre.”

 “Wine grapes grown on small estates offer the potential to produce something of exceptional quality, by which I mean something non-industrial; something purely local.
-Something that channels the place of production, everything from the geology to the weather to the methods employed in the vineyard –into a ‘something’ that is great wine.”
+Something that channels the place of production, everything from the geology to the weather to the methods employed in the vineyard – into that ‘something’ I keep saying – which is great wine.”

 “At Muse Vineyards, we have grown twenty different grape varieties,” says Robert Muse.
 “So, no one could accuse us of being risk averse – though time has demonstrated in a couple of instances we should well have been.”